KyleK86/LIRI-node-app/README.md

         node liri.js do-what-it-says

-    Output: The system will read the text in the random.txt file, and perform the comman listed in the random.txt file.
+    Output: The system will read the text in the random.txt file, and perform it as if it were code.

     See screen-shot below: